 In addition, it is important to remember that the dedicated time and support requirement for ACGME activities is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.
 The need to ensure adequate resources, including adequate support and dedicated time for the program director, is also addressed in Institutional Requirement II.B.1.
 The amount of support and dedicated time needed for individual programs will vary based on a number of factors and may exceed the minimum specified in the applicable specialty/subspecialty-specific Program Requirements.
-It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors to fulfill their program responsibilities effectively.
+It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors, core faculty members, and program coordinators to fulfill their program responsibilities effectively.

 II.A.3.
-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Obstetrics and Gynecology or the American Board of Urology, or by the American Osteopathic Board of Obstetrics and Gynecology, or subspecialty qualifications that are acceptable to the Review Committee; ^(Core) II.A.3.c) must include completion of a female pelvic medicine and reconstructive surgery fellowship at least five years prior to appointment as the program director, or possess qualifications acceptable to the Review Committee; and, ^(Core)
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Anesthesiology, Physical Medicine and Rehabilitation, or Psychiatry and Neurology, the American Osteopathic Board of Anesthesiology, or a member board of the American Osteopathic Conjoint Pain Medicine Examination Committee, or subspecialty qualifications that are acceptable to the Review Committee; and, ^(Core) II.A.3.c) must include documentation of ongoing academic achievements appropriate to the subspecialty, including publications, the development of educational programs, or the conduct of research.
+(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core) · - · · · ·